chrisrhymes/bulma-clean-theme/README.md

 Create your pages as individual markdown files and use the `layout: page` for normal pages.
 Set the pages title and subtitle in the frontmatter and it will appear in the hero.

+**New in 0.2**
+Heros can now display a background image if you provide a `hero_image: /path/to/image.jpg` setting in your page frontmatter, or in the [defaults](https://jekyllrb.com/docs/configuration/front-matter-defaults/) in your sites `_config.yml`

+You can also set the height of the hero by providing a bulma hero height class in your frontmatter, such as `hero_height: is-fullwidth`.
+If you do not provide this, it will revert to is-medium

 ### Posts

 If you want posts, create a `_posts` directory to store your posts as per normal Jekyll usage, with the `layout: post`.
 Next create a `blog` directory with an index.html file that has `layout: blog`

+**New in 0.2** It will now display an image in the blog page if you set `image: /path/to/image.jpg` in your post's or page's frontmatter, or in the [defaults](https://jekyllrb.com/docs/configuration/front-matter-defaults/) in your sites `_config.yml`

+You can also set the height of the hero by providing a bulma hero height class in your frontmatter, such as `hero_height: is-fullwidth`.
+If you do not provide this, it will revert to is-medium

 ### Navigation